Connect with us

 Other popular factual included the long running out and about series Weirs Way which saw climber, author and broadcaster Tom Weir travel around Scotland exploring its landscape, natural history and meeting its people.
 Children’s series, many produced for CITV, included activity game show Funhouse, hosted by radio DJ Pat Sharp, later episodes of informative know-how series How2 with Fred Dinenage and entertainment slot The Glen Michael Cavalcade.
 STV also made several contributions to the children’s storytelling series Dramarama, which gave viewers an early sighting of David Tennant.

-It was of course the networked drama and soap opera which made STV a household brand across the UK for many years with village based saga Take The High Road proving popular with daytime ITV audiences.
+It was of course the networked drama and soap opera which made STV a household brand across the UK for many years with village-based saga Take The High Road proving popular with daytime ITV audiences.
 The series, launched in 1980, would run until 2003 making it Scotland’s longest running soap.
 Based in the fictional dwelling of Glendarroch, near the real Loch Lomond, the storylines followed the everyday lives of the villagers, from the lowly cottage residing gossip to the lord of the manor.
 High Road followed on from a previously successful Scottish Television serial Garnock Way, which ran from 1976 to 1979.

 Home of the big shows, STV’s Glasgow Cowcaddens base.

-The best known drama from not just STV, but arguably Scotland, is Taggart which starred for its first twelve years the late Mark McManus in the title role of Jim Taggart.
+The best-known drama from not just STV, but arguably Scotland, is Taggart which starred for its first twelve years the late Mark McManus in the title role of Jim Taggart.
 Dealing with grusome crimes in Glasgow city, the show gave us ‘there’s been a murder’ spoken in a strong Glaswegian accent.
 It’s notoriety with the show lead to the 2003 20th anniversary documentary being simply titled There’s Been A Murder!.

 After the death of Mark, in 1994, with his final episode airing in early 1995, Taggart continued through to 2010 as an ensemble piece, and while still hugely successful, it was never quite the same without the wit and dour presence of Jim Taggart.
 Following in the vein of Taggart in 2000 STV launched Rebus which was lead by John Hannan.
 The drama, which ran until 2007 was based on the Inspector Rebus novels by the Scottish author Ian Rankin.